A Deed Between James PELTON, Killingworth, Middlesex Co., CT.,

 Killingworth, Middlesex, Connecticut

 TO HAVE AND TO HOLD the above granted and bargained premises, with the appurtenances thereof, unto him the said William CARTER his heirs and assigns forever, to his and their own proper use and behoof.
-And I the said James PELTON do for myself and my heirs, executors and administrators, covenant with the said William CARTER his heirs and assigns; that at and until the ensealing these presents I am well seized of the premises, as a good indefeasible estate in fee simple, and have good right to bargain and sell the same in manner and form as it is above written, and that the same is free of all incumbrances whatsoever.
+And also, I the said James PELTON do for myself my heirs, executors and administrators, covenant with the said William CARTER his heirs and assigns; that at and until the ensealing these presents I am well seized of the premises as a good indefeasible estate in fee simple, and have good right to bargain and sell the same in manner and form as is above written, and that the same if free of all incumbrances whatsoever.

-AND FURTHERMORE, I the said James PELTON do by these present bind myself and my heirs forever, to warrant and defend the above granted and bargained premises, to him the said William CARTER his heirs and assigns, against all claims and demands whatsoever.
+AND FURTHERMORE, I the said James PELTON do by these presents, bind myself and my heirs forever to warrant and defend the above granted and bargained premises, to him the said William CARTER his heirs and assigns, against all claims and demands whatsoever.

-IN WITNESS whereof, I have hereunto set my hand & seal this 23'd day of March in the year of our Lord one thousand eight hundred and fourteen
+IN WITNESS whereof, I have hereunto set my hand and seal this 27th day of January 1807

 James PELTON (Seal)

-Personally appeared James PELTON the Signer and Sealer of the foregoing instrument, and acknowledged the same to be his free act and deed, before me, William MORGAN, Justice Peace
+Personally appeared James PELTON the Signer and Sealer of the foregoing instrument, and acknowledged the same to be his free act and deed, before me